 Time your visit right during the summer and you can spend the day tickling your tastebuds at the annual Seaham Food Festival, which takes place every summer.

-The fab foodie festival will be returning in 2021 on Saturday 7 and Sunday 8 August with a host of tasty treats from over 100 traders and local producers, plus live demonstrations from famous TV Chefs, amazing family entertainment, outdoor theatre, live music and more!
+The fab foodie festival takes over the sea front on the first weekend of August with a host of tasty treats from over 100 traders and local producers, plus live demonstrations from famous TV Chefs, amazing family entertainment, outdoor theatre, live music and more!

 On the outskirts of Seaham you’ll find Dalton Park – the region’s biggest outlet shopping centre.
 A haven for bargain lovers, you can save up to 50% off high street prices with over 60 shops selling over 200 brands, from high street favourites to designer labels.